kevinlogan94/SeniorDesign/README.md

 dump.sql - Creates the required tables.

-editcharity.php
+editcharity.php - Form that allows user to edit their charities

 event.php - Page for individual event information.

-header.html - File included in each page of the website.
+header.php - File included in each page of the website.
 Allows each page to have a header at the top.

 index.php - Main Landing page file for the site.